Home > Lawn & Garden > Plants & Flowers

-• You may need to go with a thicker plastic barrier cloth.
-Weed control fabric works mainly by blocking sunlight and seed germination – it doesn’t stop shoots and roots from penetrating the fabric.
-A plastic barrier should prevent all growth, but it also blocks water and nutrients and holds in heat – you’ll need to keep an eye on any plants surrounded by such a barrier to make sure they aren’t cooking.
+• Use a plastic barrier landscape cloth.
+Weed control fabric works mainly by blocking sunlight and seed germination — it doesn’t stop shoots and roots from penetrating the fabric.
+A plastic barrier with mulch should prevent all new growth, but it also blocks water and nutrients and holds in heat — you’ll need to keep an eye on any plants surrounded by such a barrier to make sure they aren’t cooking.

-• Monterey Sucker Stopper is a commercial product containing the growth inhibitor NAA (napthaleneacetate), designed to stop growth of suckers from roots and pruning wounds.
+• Monterey Sucker Stopper is a commercial product containing the growth inhibitor NAA (naphthalene acetate), designed to stop the growth of suckers from roots and pruning wounds.
 It is widely used in the orchard industry but is available for home gardens in a ready-to-use spray bottle.

 • Remove suckers by tearing, not cutting.
 You want to remove the sucker all the way back to the root where it originates, and tearing them off will help remove dormant buds at the base.